T of C

 Personal email me search me

-Du Jin illustration / Folk art illustration 首頁
+"Elegant Gatherings" / Du Jin illustration / Folk art illustration / 18 Scholars Ascend Yingzhou 首頁

-The "four arts"1 (si yi) can also be called the "four leisure time pleasures (yanxian si shi).2 However, these seem to be rather late expressions (Ming dynasty?), and neither is as common as the expression "qin qi shu hua",3 which names them: qin-chess-calligraphy-painting.
-Qin qi shu hua is also apparently a quite ancient expression, with references dating from the Tang dynasty, while the earliest reference I have found for si yi is the following quote from Sketches of Idle Pleasures (Xianqing Ouji) by Li Yu (1611-1680), who was known as an advocate of education for women.4 In order for young maidens to have self-confidence their activities should often include the four arts: qin, chess, painting and calligraphy.
+The "four arts" (si yi) can also be called the "four leisure time pleasures (yanxian si shi).5 However, these seem to be rather late expressions (Ming dynasty?), and neither is as common as the expression "qin qi shu hua", which names them: qin-chess-calligraphy-painting.6 Qin qi shu hua is also apparently a quite ancient expression, with references dating from the Tang dynasty, while the earliest reference I have found for "si yi" is the following statement by Li Yu (1611-1680)7 in his Sketches of Idle Pleasures (Xianqing Ouji); note the reversed ordering.8 This statement is typical Li Yu's attitude towards education for women.9

-My folk art screen, featuring ladies, seems to well illustrate the opinion expressed by Li Yu.5 The four arts are also depicted on a number of high quality porcelain objects,6 emphasizing the broad range of popularity of this theme.
-In scholars' paintings, such as the set of four scrolls below, it was not uncommon to structure a depiction of an elegant gathering of gentlemen around these activities.
+The four arts are a well known theme not just from classical painting,10 but also from folk art.
+My own folk art screen,11 featuring ladies, seems to well illustrate the opinion expressed by Li Yu.
+The four arts are also depicted on a number of high quality porcelain objects,12 emphasizing the broad range of popularity of this theme.
+In scholars' paintings, such as the set of four scrolls below, it was not uncommon to structure a depiction of these activities in the form of such an elegant gathering of gentlemen.13

-Not everyone was comfortable with the association of qin with a competitive game, as indicated by the following passage from Qinxue Zongshu (1910).7
+Not everyone was comfortable with the association of qin with a competitive game, as indicated by the following passage from Qinxue Congshu (1910).14

 Question: Which is superior, the qin or chess?